tt-rss/tt-rss.github.io/docs/Installation-Guide.md

 ### How do I apply configuration options?

-There are two sets of options you can change through the environment - options specific to tt-rss (those are prefixed with-`TTRSS_`) and options affecting container behavior.
+There are two sets of options you can change through the environment: those specific to tt-rss (those are prefixed with-`TTRSS_`) and those affecting container behavior.

 #### Options specific to tt-rss